tsabeeeh/Bike-Store-Analysis-Using-SQL-Server-and-Power-BI/README.md

  🚴 Bike Store

 ## 📄 Project Overview
-This project focuses on analyzing sales and performance data for a bike store using **Power BI**.
+This project focuses on analyzing sales and performance data for a bike store using **SQL Server && Power BI **.
 The dashboard provides insights into revenue, product performance, and customer segmentation.

 ---

 ## 🛠️ Tools Used
 - **Power BI**: For data visualization and creating an interactive dashboard.
+- **SQL Server**: For data cleaning & data analysis

 ---